eversinc33/eversinc33.github.io/content/posts/sliver.md

 > ![](/msf1.png)

-> Even though it errors with an empty response, we get back a meterpreter shell:
+> Even though it errors with an empty response, we get a meterpreter shell back:

 > ![](/msf.png)